 - Explore the highest trekking peak in Nepal

-- Approach the peak from the unspoiled Arun valley and enjoy the beauty of nature.
+- Approach the peak from the unspoiled Arun Valley and enjoy the beauty of nature.

 - Experience a beautiful blend of several Himalayan landscapes

-- Getty a well-designed approach for acclimatization
+- Getty has a well-designed approach to acclimatization

-- Experience summit views from the beautiful Barun valley
+- Experience summit views from the beautiful Barun Valley

-- Observe the rich biodiversity of flora and fauna in the Barun valley
+- Observe the rich biodiversity of flora and fauna in the Barun Valley

 Arrive at Kathmandu Airport and transfer to a hotel in Kathmandu (1350m/4,430ft).